Grammar Desert vs. Dessert: What’s the Difference? |

 I thought I was finished eating until I saw the dessert menu.

-Here is a fun, easy way to keep them straight: If you ever have trouble remembering the difference between desert and dessert, just keep in mind the extra “s” is for something sweet!
+Here is a fun, easy way to keep the uses straight: If you ever have trouble remembering the difference between desert and dessert, just keep in mind the extra “s” is for something sweet!

 Pop Quiz